Package Leaflet: Information for the Patient

 Atorvastatin belongs to a group of medications known as statins, which are medications that regulate lipids (fats).

-Atorvastatin is used to reduce lipids such as cholesterol and triglycerides in the blood when a low-fat diet and lifestyle changes on their own have failed.
-If you present a high risk of heart disease, atorvastatin may also be used to reduce this risk even though your cholesterol levels are normal.
-During treatment, a standard low-cholesterol diet must be followed.
+Atorvastatin is used to reduce lipids such as cholesterol and triglycerides in the blood when a low-fat diet and lifestyle changes have not been successful on their own.
+If you are at high risk of heart disease, atorvastatin may also be used to reduce this risk even if your cholesterol levels are normal.
+During treatment, you should follow a standard low-cholesterol diet.

 Do not take Thervan